Jacob Wall

 Funeral Date: May 4, 2018

-Jacob Wall, 61, of Winkler formerly of Plum Coulee, passed away Monday, April 30th at St. Boniface Hospital.
-He is survived by his wife Katie, 1 daughter, 3 sons, and their families.
-He was predeceased by his mother.
+Jacob Wall, 60, of Winkler formerly of Plum Coulee, passed away Tuesday, May 1st at St. Boniface Hospital.
+He is survived by his wife Tina, 1 daughter, 3 sons and their families, and his father Peter.
+He was predeceased by his mother Sara Wall.

 The funeral service for Jacob Wall will be held Friday, May 4th at 2pm at Zion Mennonite Church, Schanzenfeld with burial at the church cemetery.